rhaleblian/dslibris/README.md

 Herein lies the source for dslibris, an EPUB reader for the Nintendo DS.

 # Prerequisites
-Fedora, Ubuntu, Arch Linux, OS X, and Windows XP have all been used as build platforms.
+CentOS, Fedora, Ubuntu, Arch Linux, OS X, and Windows XP have all been used as build platforms.
 Have:

-*   devkitARM_r42
+*   devkitARM_r43
-*   libnds-1.5.8
+*   libnds-1.5.9
-*   libfat-1.0.12
+*   libfat-nds-1.0.13
 *   maxmod-nds-1.0.9
 *   expat-2.1.0
 *   freetype-2.4.8